trisulnsm/dinodoc/trisuldocs/docs/ug/tools/aggregate_flows.md

 - The [*Toggle Labels*](/docs/ug/ui/elements#toggle-labels) button enables the display of resolved names for the tuple parameters, providing an alternative view of the data.
 - The [*Download*](/docs/ug/ui/elements#download-button) button allows for the export of the resulting data in a suitable format, facilitating further analysis and reporting.
+- Each field in the tuple tab is [*Column Sortable*](/docs/ug/ui/elements#column-sorter), enabling flexible data analysis and visualization.

 ### Data Displayed